peter-nagy1/Deep-Grader/README.md

 Deep Grader and Deep Siamese Grader are models leveraging large pre-trained models (CodeBERT, UniXcoder) fine-tuned on the task of automatic program grading with Python and C++ programming languages.

 ## Data
 Python and C++ data are available in forms of Pandas DataFrames separating train, validation, and test sets for both question independent and question dependent settings.
+Furthermore, we provide programs with their assigned grades and unpaired programs used in Majority Vote Grading and Incremental Transductive Grading.

 ## Dependency
 * pip install torch